-Goals will be calculated for each school for each year for the "All Students" category and for each of the ESEA student groups.
+Goals and annual measurements of interim progress will be calculated for each school for the "All Students" category and for each of the ESEA student groups.
 Each student group will start from a different baseline; however, student groups performing the lowest will have the largest improvement to make.
 The overarching goal is to reduce the achievement gap for all students and student groups.